 Cooking Steel Cut Oats: Safe and Not Safe

 I’ve tried a few ways of cooking steel cut oats.
 One technique I found was on TheKitchn.
 They suggested cooking them the night before and allowing them to stand all night on the stove.
 While it works (I tested it out of curiosity), I have concerns about it from a food safety standpoint.
 If you choose to cook your oats this ways, beware of the risks.
 Oats are a grain and a grain turns to sugar and that can ferment.
-Allowing the pan to stand all night on the stove, unrefrigerated, risks pathogens growing in your oatmeal.
+Allowing the pan to stand all night on the stove, unrefrigerated, risks pathogens (like mold) could grow in your oatmeal.
 Not what you want for breakfast.

 The safest ways to cook steel cut oats is to cook them according to package directions, slowly until they are creamy, then cool and refrigerate.
 Most packages have directions for cooking steel cut oats in a slow cooker as well.
 This method is safe because a slow-cooker maintains a constant, safe temperature.
 If you want to cook them overnight, this is the best option.